michaeltlombardi/pentola-book/manuscript/03-craft.md

 G> Alessia could choose to apply a dweomer with a magnitude of 4 (4 complexity), a Duration of 4 hours (6 complexity), and a range of one furlong (4 complexity) for a total of 14 complexity.
 G>
 G> If she chooses to apply it as an action she can handle a complexity of up to 3 on each of the dweom'ers effects - up to a total complexity of 12, no single effect with a rating higher than 3.
-G> If she botches the test for application, she'll take damage equal to the complexity she attempted; that damage can only be mitigated by permanently burning one power point per hit point spared.
+G> If she botches the test for application, she'll take damage equal to the complexity she attempted; that damage can only be mitigated by permanently burning one Tephra per Blood spared.

 | Complexity  | Magnitude |  Duration  |    Range    |        Volume       |
 |:-----------:|:---------:|:----------:|:-----------:|:-------------------:|